 The project will not have a significant impact on land use and planning because the project would not physically divide an established community.
+The project consists of a land division to divide one existing parcel into two parcels.
 The project site will meet the size and density requirements of the General Plan and Title 15 of the Glenn County Code and is consistent with the surrounding area.
-The project is also consistent with the Glenn County General Plan land use designation of "Suburban Residential".
-The project will not conflict with an existing habitat conservation plan or natural community conservation plan.
+The project is also consistent with the Glenn County General Plan land use designation of ""RE-5" Zoning District The project will not conflict with an existing habitat conservation plan or natural community conservation plan.
 No impacts are anticipated.